 - Must be able to climb and work from ladders, work stands, and other heights.

 - Must be able to work with one or both hands extended overhead.

-- Must be able to hear at conversational level with hearing aid.
+- Must be able to hear at conversational level.

-- Must be able to sit 25 pounds.
+- Must be able to lift 25 pounds.

 - Must be able to handle and maintain control of small parts and to properly operate hand tools.